-Wall Street is nervous about a trade war: Dow sinks 300 points
+Wall Street is nervous about a trade war: Dow sinks 400 points

 Wall Street's biggest fear is a trade war, according to a recent survey of fund managers by Bank of America Merrill Lynch.
 The survey, released this week, found that for the first time since January 2017 the threat of a trade war topped inflation as the biggest risk to markets.

-The biggest losers on the Dow on Thursday included stocks with significant exposure to China: Caterpillar (CAT), General Electric (GE)and Boeing (BA).
+The biggest losers on the Dow on Thursday included stocks with significant exposure to China: Caterpillar (CAT), 3M (MMM) and Boeing (BA).

 Michael Block, chief strategist at Rhino Trading Partners, said in a report that Trump's tariff plan "has markets and the world at large freaking out a little."